 You can purchase hot drinks, soft drink, alcoholic drinks and snacks at the bar.
 The café and bar is managed by the independent catering company, Salfood.

-Additionally, there is a vending machine located on the second floor and a shop on campus.
+Additionally, there are vending machines located on the ground floor, second floor and a shop on campus.

 If you wish to have a spot of lunch or dinner before the show, why not visit Atmosphere Kitchen & Bar right here on campus?

-Additionally, there are a number of restaurants, bars and cafes along Chapel St, just a 10 minute walk away from the theatre.
+Additionally, there are a number of restaurants, bars and cafes along Chapel Street, just a 10 minute walk away from the Theatre.

-Unfortunately we do not have a cloak room, however there is ample space in the theatre for your personal belongings to be stored under your chair.
-Alternative arrangements for bulky items such as prams can be arranged – please see the FOH Coordinator upon arrival.
+Unfortunately we do not have a cloakroom, however there is ample space in the Theatre for your personal belongings to be stored under your chair.
+Alternative arrangements for bulky items such as prams can be arranged – please see the Front of House Coordinator upon arrival.